lauraspberry/lauraspberry/README.md

 📫 You can reach me through email at <lauraspberrypie@gmail.com>, or through linkedin at https://www.linkedin.com/in/laurapei/

-⚡ Fun fact: One day (post-COVID), I hope to travel the world :earth_americas: :dizzy:
+⚡ Fun fact: One day (post-COVID), I hope to travel the world! :earth_americas: :dizzy: :sparkles: